NVIDIA/GenerativeAIExamples/industries/healthcare/agentic-healthcare-front-desk/README.md

 1. Retry your request on the web UI.

 ## Customization
 To customize for your own agentic LLM in LangGraph with your own tools, the [LangGraph tutorial on customer support](https://langchain-ai.github.io/langgraph/tutorials/customer-support/customer-support/) is helpful, where you'll find detailed explanations and steps of creating tools and agentic LLM in LangGraph.
-Afterwards, you can create your own file similar to the graph files in [`graph_definitions/`](./graph_definitions/) which can connect to the simple voice/text Gradio UI by calling [`launch_demo_ui`](./graph_definitions/graph_patient_intake_only.py#L184), or can be imported by the [chain server](./chain_server/chain_server.py#L31) which is the connection point for ACE.
+Afterwards, you can create your own file similar to the graph files in [`graph_definitions/`](./graph_definitions/) which can connect to the simple voice/text Gradio UI by calling [`launch_demo_ui`](./graph_definitions/graph_patient_intake_only.py#L184), or can be imported by the [chain server](./chain_server/chain_server.py#L31).

-To customize the ACE connection to the agent, which will be necessary since the chain server will be up at your own URL, please see the ACE [GitHub](https://github.com/NVIDIA-NIM-Agent-Blueprints/digital-human/tree/main/customize) and [documentation](https://docs.nvidia.com/ace/latest/workflows/tokkio/text/Tokkio_LLM_RAG_Bot.html#customizing-the-pipeline).

-To customize the ACE avatar and other configurations, please refer to the [ACE Documentation](https://docs.nvidia.com/ace/latest/index.html).